George Gershwin composed “Summertime” — the iconic song for the opera Porgy & Bess in 1933. A reviewer writes:

 2. Respond to this prompt: “Summertime and the livin’ is (blank.)”
 A poem, a picture, a story, a travelogue, a podcast.
 Short or long.
 Write your own post and email to Joani.

 Take a listen to the song and give it some thought.
 Thanks so much to all our readers for considering: Guest bloggers are most welcome.
-The fruits of this project will be published on Emmanuel Voices throughout the month of May.
+The fruits of this project will be published on Emmanuel Voices throughout the summer.

 The Rev. Joani Peacock, Editor-in-Chief